 Follow the dress code.
-Before you start, ask a lawyer in the office about the dress code.
-The lawyer may say that there is not one, but then ask how people typically dress for work.
-Ask this of the younger lawyers as well.
+Before you start, ask the judge or a law clerk in the office about the dress code.
+They may say that there is not one, but then ask how people typically dress for work.
 Then follow that dress code.
 Don't worry that you don't like the dress code.
 Following it will not hurt you and it may actually help you.